 Congress passes the Gallery’s Act of Incorporation.

-January 19: Corcoran Gallery opens to the public.
+January 19: The Corcoran Gallery opens to the public.

-Board adopts first set of regulations governing copyists.
+The Board adopts its first set of regulations governing copyists.

-Eliphalet F. Andrews, a local artists, begins free informal instruction to copyists.
+Eliphalet F. Andrews, a local artist, begins free informal instruction to copyists.

 W.W.
 Corcoran donates $2,123.27 for the establishment of a “School of Design.”

 E.F.
-Andrews elected instructor in drawing for the Gallery (title later changed to Principal).
+Andrews is elected instructor in drawing for the Gallery (his title is later changed to Principal).

 W.W.
 Corcoran dies, giving a bequest of $100,000 to the Gallery for a free art school.